albertorusso/calculator-vuejs/README.md

 ## Server side requirements
 * `PHP`
-  * When the user clicks the save button on the calculator, the sum will be stored in a CSV file, along with the user&#39;s IP Address, date it was added and the browser used.
+  * When the user clicks the save button, the sum will be stored in a CSV file, along with the user&#39;s IP Address, date it was added and the browser used.
   * Create a new page called &quot;Calculations.php&quot;, convert the CSV file into an array, and output all the info into a table.
 Should be filtered by newsest to oldest.